 The celebration links two fantastic summer events—the library’s Summer Reading Program and the Oakland Museum of California’s Free First Sundays—for a double dose of culture, entertainment, fun, and learning.
 Admission is free!

 Entertainment and activities will include performers from Circus Bella, games with Oakland Parks and Recreation, storytime, hands-on arts and craft activities, face painting, and more!

 And, to give credit where it’s due, the library will conduct a ceremony to honor all Summer Reading Program participants who succeeded in reading eight hours or more this summer.

-The 2011 Summer Reading Program has been a popular and fun way to encourage young library patrons to explore world cultures through reading and fun activities.
-This year's theme has been "One World, Many Stories."
-Participants have benefitted not only from the pleasure of reading, but also from a summer's worth of free events featuring puppets, magic tricks, music, wildlife, crafts, and more.
+The 2012 Summer Reading Program has been a popular and fun way to encourage young library patrons to explore world cultures through reading and fun activities.
+This year’s theme has been “Dream Big – Read.”
+Participants have benefitted not only from the pleasure of reading, but also from a summer’s worth of free events.

-The Oakland Public Library Summer Reading Program is supported by grants from The Bernard Osher Foundation, Friends of the Oakland Public Library, The Stocker Foundation, and the Union Pacific Foundation.
-The Oakland Museum of California's Free First Sundays are made possible by Wells Fargo.
+The Oakland Public Library Summer Reading Program is supported by grants from Friends of the Oakland Public Library, The Stocker Foundation, The Bernard Osher Foundation, William G. Gilmore Foundation, and The Union Pacific Foundation.
+The Oakland Museum of California’s Free First Sundays are made possible by Wells Fargo.